pryv/dev-site/src/documents/sections/activity.html.md

 - `400 Bad Request`, id `INVALID_REQUEST_STRUCTURE`: The request's structure is not that expected.
 This can happen e.g. with invalid JSON syntax, or when using an unexpected multipart structure for uploading file attachments.
 - `400 Bad Request`, id `INVALID_PARAMETERS_FORMAT`: The request's parameters do not follow the expected format.
-- `401 Unauthorized`, id `INVALID_TOKEN`: The data access token is missing or invalid.
+- `401 Unauthorized`, id `INVALID_ACCESS_TOKEN`: The data access token is missing or invalid.
-- `403 Forbidden`: The given data access token does not grant permission for this operation.
-See [data access tokens](#data-types-token) for more details about tokens and permissions.
+- `403 Forbidden`: The given access token does not grant permission for this operation.
+See [accesses](#data-types-access) for more details about accesses and permissions.
 - `404 Not Found`, possible cases:
 	- Id `UNKNOWN_CHANNEL`: The activity channel can't be found.
 	- Id `UNKNOWN_FOLDER`: The activity folder can't be found in the specified channel.